ReallyNewb/retrostudio-docs/code-blocks/actions/physics/find-parts-in-region.md

 #### FilterDescendantsTable (Table)

-The parts the region will look for.
+A list of parts the region will look for.

 * [ ] Can use Variable